surfinlie/surfinlie.github.io/_posts/2022-05-26-your-new-blog-post.md

 ## Introduction to Lie groups and algebras via category-theoretic notation

 Category theory provides the framework and language to write mathematical objects in terms of their categories.
 Here we provide a comprehensive view on the construction of Lie objects via their categorical representations.
-None other than linear algebra and elementary group theory are needed in order to follow up with this construction; we try to fill in some of the gaps as we go along.

 0) category of vector spaces, morphisms
 1)
 2)